develprr/metamatic-blog/_posts/2023-03-30-why-mongodb-still-kicks-ass.markdown

 for supporting big data is when you are dealing with laundry machine logs.
 You also have lots of other data that isn't so huge and isn't also expected to grow very fast.
-This data could something like the customer data, employer data, financial data, inventory data etc. All kinds of other data that isn't growing rapidly.
+This data could something like the customer data, employee data, financial data, inventory data etc. All kinds of other data that isn't growing rapidly.
 For this kind of data, DynamoDB isn't very suitable.
 You should not try to solve every problem with the same tool.